Should You Say ‘No' To That Doggy In The Window This Holiday Season?

 The grand total is just over $3,000 in one year.
 If you're considering a new addition to your family, be sure to do ALL of the math to see if it's the right time for you financially.

-Lori Stratford is the Digital Media Manager at Navicore Solutions.
+Lori Stratford is the Digital Marketing Manager at Navicore Solutions.
 She promotes the reach of Navicore's financial education to the public through social media and blog content.

 You can follow Navicore Solutions on Facebook, X, LinkedIn and Pinterest.
 We'd love to connect with you.